One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Where To Stay in London

 There are thousands of London places to stay.
 Despite the massive supply, prices typically range from baffling to outrageous and are often accompanied by less-than-flattering reviews.
-Use our tips for finding Great Hotels at the Best Prices to help secure a reasonable rate at a decent property.

-Our suggested spot for spending a week in London is the Best Western on Buckingham Palace Road.
-Situated near Victoria Station, the moderately priced hotel is ideally located for London sightseeing adventures.
-The clean rooms have comfortable beds and the staff is pleasant.
-For a quiet room, request one overlooking Hugh Street.
+Situated near Victoria Station, the moderately priced property is ideally located for London sightseeing adventures.
+For a quiet room, request one in the annex overlooking Hugh Street.

 What To Pack for London